Treating chronic myeloid leukaemia (CML) with TKIs

 Regularly missing a dose of TKI can affect how well the CML responds to treatment.
 Research has shown that missing as few as 3 doses a month lowers your chances of getting the best response to treatment.

-The following tips may help you to remember to take your treatment every day:
+The following tips may help you remember to take your treatment every day:

-- Take your tablets at the same time each day.
+• Take your tablets or capsules at the same time each day.

-- Put your tablets or capsules in a place where you will see them every day (but keep them out of sight and reach of children).
+• Put your tablets or capsules in a place where you will notice them every day – but keep them out of sight and reach of children.

 Your prescriptions will be organised through the hospital, so you may have to go there to collect the treatment each time you need more.
-Tell your doctor, nurse or pharmacist if it is difficult for you to get to the hospital.
+If it is difficult for you to get to the hospital, tell your doctor, nurse or pharmacist.

 Treatment free remission in chronic myeloid leukaemia (CML)